jupyterlab/jupyter-collaboration/docs/source/developer/design.md

 The goal of this repo is to prototype a data model to support simultaneous distributed editing in Jupyter.

-Fundamentally, it's about taking the **existing** concepts[^f1] provided by Jupyter server and creating a real time data model on top of them.
+Fundamentally, it's about taking the **existing** concepts[^f1] provided by Jupyter Server and creating a real time data model on top of them.

 This would help provide a Google Docs like editing experience in Jupyter editors by allowing multiple simultaneous users to edit a document at once.